Malta in the Eurovision Song Contest 2009: Semi-final

-The semi-final took place over the eight shows of Euro Showbox between 8 November 2008 and 10 January 2009.
+The semi-final took place over the eight shows of Euro Showbox between 8 November 2008 and 10 January 2009, all held at the Audiovision TV Studios in Hamrun and hosted by Valerie Vella.
 Fifty-six songs competed for twenty qualifying spots in the final, which were announced during the last show of Euro Showbox on 10 January 2009.
 The allocation of the seven entries competing in each show was announced on 2 November 2008.
 Due to incorrect SMS numbers being displayed during the first show, a revote took place at the beginning of the second show.
 The six members of the jury that evaluated the entries during the semi-final consisted of: